deepsense-ai/seahorse/docs/_deployment/standalone.md

 ### Installation

-Despite being a mature technology, on some operating systems Docker is still quite new and is not supported natively.
+On some operating systems Docker is not supported natively.
 That's why we also distribute Seahorse Standalone as a Vagrant image.

 **Prerequisites**